cnorick/curse-of-strahd-notes/Misc/Vistani.md

 ### [[Strahd Von Zarovich]]
 - Strahd comes from a royal bloodline
 	- He died centuries ago yet endures as one of the undead, feasting on the blood of the living
-	- Barovians refer to him as "the devil"
+	- Barovians refer to him as "the devil Strahd"
+- Strahd has taken many consorts, but he has known only one true love: a Barovian peasant girl named [[Tatyana]]. ( theVista)